y5EhmwuZUD/MarkerPatch/README.md

 The fix decouples mouse sensitivity from the game's framerate, providing consistent aiming regardless of FPS.

+## SDL Controller Support

+Adds support for PlayStation and Nintendo Switch controllers via SDL3.

+### Gyro Aiming

+Enables motion-controlled aiming using the controller's gyroscope for supported controllers (DualShock 4, DualSense, Switch Pro Controller).

+Enable with `GyroEnabled = 1` in `MarkerPatch.ini`.

+> **Note**: Gyro aiming is only active during normal gameplay and not supported in zero-gravity sections and other special sequences.

+> **Note**: If you experience gyro drift, place the controller on a stable surface for a few seconds to calibrate.

 ## Input Device Filtering

 Blocks all DirectInput devices except mouse and keyboard to prevent unwanted camera spinning from devices like racing wheels, flight sticks, and other peripherals.
 This also removes a slow XInput compatibility check that runs on every connected device during enumeration, significantly improving startup time.